-- The DAC app can be used on iPad, iPad Air®, iPad mini®, and iPad Pro® running iOS version 10 or higher as the operating system.
+- The DAC app can be used on iPad, iPad Air, iPad mini, and iPad Pro running iOS version 10.0 or higher as the operating system.

 - Apple iPads (including iPad, iPad Air, iPad mini, iPad Pro) must be school owned and controlled.
-Schools may not use iPhones or student-owned or -controlled iOS devices.
+Student-owned devices may not be used under any circumstances.
 (It’s recommended that backup iPads be available in case of equipment failure.)

 - For Chromebook:

-- Google G Suite for Education must be in-place for your school’s domain
+- Google Workspace for Education must be in-place for your school’s domain.

 - The Chromebook’s Bluetooth, external camera, or built-in webcam must be disabled or inaccessible to the recording application.